ppy/osu-wiki/wiki/Tournaments/3WC/2021/en.md

 ## Match schedule: Semifinals

-This schedule is likely to change as a result of reschedules.
-Check the [spreadsheet](https://docs.google.com/spreadsheets/d/1oLTe6_WStAfmNU2b6RhyAvZXKkp23dhp5LM6vL6cYuM "Google Spreadsheet") for an up-to-date schedule.
+This is likely to change as a result of reschedules.
+Check the [spreadsheet](https://docs.google.com/spreadsheets/d/1oLTe6_WStAfmNU2b6RhyAvZXKkp23dhp5LM6vL6cYuM "Google Spreadsheet") for up-to-date match times.

 ### Saturday, 24 April 2021